th2-net/th2-conn-dirty-fix/README.md

   - tag: 49
     matches: SENDER(.*)
 ```

+**NOTE**: List of conditions can be empty - in this case transformation will be applied unconditionally

 Actions describe modifications which will be applied to a message.
 There are 4 types of actions: